The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: Approximation by Matched Asymptotic Expansions

+due to smooth pasting, and $W^-$ and $W^+$ are $O(1)$ in their relevant ranges.
+Finally, $D$ is defined in the hold region, with $0\le D\le 1$.
+More precisely, the function $D$ satisfies the Black-Scholes PDE as the penalty term is not active.
+It is 1 at the exercise boundary, $D(\Sst,t) =1$, and 0 at maturity, $D(S,T)=0$.
+Hence, it is interpretable as the value of an option with zero payoff at maturity which pays a fixed amount of 1 when (if) the stock crosses $\Sst$ from above.
+The first-order correction to the value is independent of $\Gs$ to leading order.

-The correction is interpretable as the value of an option with zero payoff at maturity which pays a fixed amount when (if) the stock crosses $\Sst$ from above.
-Interestingly, the continuity correction for a Bermudan option has the same boundary value if we set $\delta^2 = \sigma^2 \Delta T /2$, where $\Delta T$ is the interval between exercise dates \cite{howison07}.
+Interestingly, the continuity correction for a Bermudan option (i.e., the difference to the American option) found in \cite{howison07} has the same boundary value if we set $\delta^2 = \sigma^2 \Delta T /2$, where $\Delta T$ is the interval between exercise dates.